status-im/specs/README.md

 - [Status EIPs Standards](status-EIPs.md).
 Ethereum Improvement Proposals used in Status.

+- [Status Whisper Usage Specification](status-whisper-usage-spec.md).
+How we use Whisper to do routing, metadata protection and provide 1:1/group/public chat.

 ### Draft

 The following SIPs are under consideration for standardization.